 - Should I include isolation exercises?

 Not only this, isolation exercises are great for when you’re injured.
-If you have a lower back injury, barbell rows will be detrimental to your recover whilst the seated bicep curls will still allow you to train your arms.
-As well as this, they are also great to focusing on fixing any muscle imbalances that may have occurred from training or prior injury.
+If you have a lower back injury, barbell rows will be detrimental to your recovery whilst the seated bicep curls will still allow you to train your arms.
+As well as this, they are also great to focus on fixing any muscle imbalances that may have occurred from training or prior injury.